Kemarin ini sempat ngobrol2 sama om Polar dan om Is tentang

 Sargent Fletcher external fuel tanks under each wings

-hydraulic boost pressure to the ailerons was reduced back to 2050 psi as a
+[You must be registered and logged in to see this link.] was reduced back to 2050 psi as a

 consequence of the external tanks weight in the middle of the wingspan.